Content

 • designs (Sec.
 22 Design Act) also upon registration

 Online file inspection is available for most of the patent and utility model case files via DPMAregister.
-Detailed information is available on the webpage online file inspection.
+Online file access is not possible for trademark and design proceedings.

 Certain parts of files are excluded from file inspection, if the person concerned has an overriding legitimate interest in the privacy of their data (e.g. personal information allowing to draw conclusions about the economic, financial or health situation of the applicant, such as for example, requests for reinstatement or legal aid).

-DPMA case files of proceedings pending before the Federal Patent Court are also available for file inspection at the DPMA.
-The case files created at the Federal Patent Court can be inspected at the Federal Patent Court.
+DPMA files relating to proceedings pending before the Federal Patent Court (BPatG) or the Federal Court of Justice (BGH) are also available within the scope of the DPMA's file inspection procedure.
+Files created at the BPatG or BGH can be inspected at the respective court.

 For the inspection of case files of still unpublished IP rights, a procedure called "restricted file inspection" is applicable.
 The inspection of unpublished files is subject to a written request and a fee.
 The request for file inspection is granted if the person filing the request can prove a justified interest.